 A power of attorney is a convenient means of appointing an agent to act on your behalf in financial and other matters.

 A health care advance directive expresses your wishes for your medical care when you are otherwise unable to do so, and a living will expresses your wishes regarding the limitation of medical intervention you desire to prolong your life artificially.
 This assures that when you are most vulnerable, your wishes will be honored.

 If you have minor children, and do not designate a guardian, the court may appoint one whose decisions are in conflict with your parenting goals.
 A trust, either testamentary or inter vivos, allows you to make decisions about their future care.
 Naming a trustee and designating a guardian is especially important if you are a single parent, but even married couples must consider the remote possibility of needing to provide for a trustee and guardian for children.

-Ervin, Kitchen & Ervin provides these services in Tallahassee, Leon County, the surrounding counties of Wakulla, Franklin, Gadsden, Liberty and Jefferson, along the Northern Florida Gulf Coast, and throughout Florida.
+Robert M. Ervin, Jr. provides these services in Tallahassee, Leon County, the surrounding counties of Wakulla, Franklin, Gadsden, Liberty and Jefferson, along the Northern Florida Gulf Coast, and throughout Florida.
 Call us at 850-224-9135 or contact us online to schedule a consultation.